xeokit/xeokit-bim-viewer/README.md

 ````

-## Building the Viewer
+## Building

-Initialize:
+To install the npm package:

 ````
 sudo npm install